 A long-term suspension may extend beyond a 45-school-day period but shall not exceed 364 calendar days if (i) the offense is one described in Va.
-Code §§ 22.1-277.07 or 22.1-277.08 or involves serious bodily injury or (ii) a committee of the School Board or the division superintendent or superintendent's designee finds that aggravating circumstances exist, as defined by the Virginia Department of Education.
+Code §§ 22.1-277.07 or 22.1-277.08 or involves serious bodily injury or (ii) the School Board or division superintendent or superintendent's designee finds that aggravating circumstances exist, as defined by the Virginia Department of Education.